IBM/graph_ensemble_learning/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/ensembling-graph-predictions-for-amr-parsing/amr-parsing-on-ldc2020t02)](https://paperswithcode.com/sota/amr-parsing-on-ldc2020t02?p=ensembling-graph-predictions-for-amr-parsing)

-**The source code will be available in this repo soon, details about  this repo can be found below.**

 This is the repo for GRAPHENE (Ensembling Graph Predictions for AMR Parsing), a novel approach to ensemble semantic parsing and generation, to be presented at [NeurIPS 2021](https://nips.cc/Conferences/2021/).
 A preprint of the paper can be found at the [following location on arxiv](https://arxiv.org/abs/2110.09131).